PashaKryvulets/QtCalculator/README.md

 - GCC 6.3.0
 - Qt 5.15.12 (static)

-If you have any issues with the library building, let me know please.
+If you have any issues with building, let me know please.

 ## Contributing